concord-consortium/lab/readme.md

 will be installed in the RVM gemset named `ruby-1.9.3-p194@lab`.

     cd lab
-    make clean; make
+    make everything

-When `make` is run on a freshly cloned repository it performs the following tasks:
+When `make everything` is run on a freshly cloned repository it performs the following tasks:

 1. Install the runtime dependencies as git submodules into the `vendor/` directory: